-40-year-old Lois Pritchard is a GP at the Llangandida Health Centre, as a salaried partner with Drs Robert Smith and Iwan James, and also works two days a week in the local Genitourinary Medicine (GUM) clinic.
-She is currently single, despite the attentions of her many admirers, and is, by her own admission, ‘not very good with relationships’.
-Starting guitar lessons on her 40th birthday does not become the release she hopes from life’s vicissitudes.
-When her estranged mother makes a dramatic appearance on the scene, Lois must look to something far more radical to sort out her personal life.
+Dr Lois Pritchard is a salaried partner at Llangandida Health Centre with Drs Iwan James (subject of The Bad Doctor) and Robert Smith.
+She also works two days a week in the local Genitourinary Medicine (GUM) clinic.
+She is 40, currently single, despite the attentions of her many admirers, and is, by her own admission, ‘not very good with relationships’.
+When her estranged mother makes a dramatic appearance on the scene, demanding a liver transplant, Lois has to confront her loyalties and make some hard decisions.

 From the moment we see Dr Lois nipping out behind the surgery for a fag, we know we are in for a behind-the-scenes warts-and-all comedy drama.
 We meet a patient who regrets the Pinocchio face he had tattooed on his genitals; a man who resorts to desperate measures after being driven mad by his neighbours’ cats, and a prescription drug addict who plans to sue his previous doctors for failing to refuse him the drugs he demanded.
 Drugs – prescription, recreational, legal (coffee, alcohol, tobacco) – and behaviours and attitudes surrounding them – are a hot topic at Llangandida Health Centre.